-The Studio at Cranfield, an integral part of the EPSRC Centre for Through-Life Engineering Services, is designed to develop knowledge, in-house manufacturing technology demonstrations, novel methodologies and techniques and associated toolsets.
+The Studio at Cranfield, an integral part of the Through-Life Engineering Services Centre, is designed to develop knowledge, in-house manufacturing technology demonstrations, novel methodologies and techniques and associated toolsets.
 Together with the laboratory at Durham these facilities enable the research.

 Resources at Cranfield:

-The Studio supports the EPSRC Centre’s research activities providing the necessary instrumentation and facilities to carry out experimental investigations.
+The Studio supports the TES Centre’s research activities providing the necessary instrumentation and facilities to carry out experimental investigations.
 The technical capabilities include:

 Environmental Test Chamber – Supports thermal cycling, dielectric over-voltage, thermal stress and current overload analysis by providing environmental control chamber capable of operating between −70°C to 180°C with variable humidity settings control (10-90%).